wisdomjack/binder-design/README.md

-# 💫 Binder Design Pipeline — Modular Singularity Containers for Protein Binder Design
+# 💫 Binder Design Pipeline — Modular Singularity Containers for Protein Binder Design with RFdifusion

 This repository contains a quality-of-life mod for the modern protein engineer.